bai v0.4.3

 PREFIX=~/.local just install # → ~/.local/bin/bai

-Then either export your Anthropic API key:
+Then either export an API key:

 export ANTHROPIC_API_KEY=sk-ant-...